xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 It can be stressful to keep having the thought that we need to “do something” to achieve happiness.
 Or that the lack of something is blocking us from reaching happiness.
 The journey of trying to chase after a specific goal or happiness itself can seem like a never-ending daunting task.

 We sometimes only start to realize the happiness that we have after comparing our situation against someone else’s.
-However, comparison is not the best approach as it involves using either your situation or someone’s situation as a benchmark, to see who is better or worse, and gaining comfort from it.
+However, comparison is not the best approach as [it involves using either your situation or someone’s situation as a benchmark, to see who is better or worse, and gaining relief from it.](https://sliceofpower.com/2023-03-16-how-comparing-can-make-you-miserable/)

 That shouldn’t be how things work.
 True happiness can only be defined by yourself.
 You know what you want.

 ### Reason 1: Goodbye Happiness, to reset your mind.